eksl/Wheres_my_money/README.md

 - Connect app with Firebase server (for now data is stored in LocalStorage)
 - Add registration and login
 - Improve layout

-## To improve
-- Store data summary for each month (Why I didn't do it before?)